Kathleen Burrow Research Institute

 It aims to produce research that is intellectually rigorous, politically non-partisan and informed by the Catholic faith.
 As part of this mission, its research will promote and highlight the benefits of, and seek to dispel misconceptions about, Catholic education and related issues by going behind the headlines and beyond commonly-held views.

-The work of the Institute will provide an evidence base to support Catholic Schools New South Wales in advocating for best practice in all schools, and particularly in Catholic education, and to inform and engage with sector leaders and policy-makers.
+The work of the Institute will provide an evidence base to support Catholic Schools New South Wales in advocating for best practice in all schools, particularly in Catholic education, and to inform and engage with sector leaders and policy-makers.

 About Kathleen Burrow